RedWinterDawn/Unifi-Wifi/README.md

 It should output `Certificate was added to the keystore`

 If you get the error that you already have a key name < managed wifi controller >, simply change the name to whatever in the command.
+If you get the error `keytool error: java.lang.Exception: Input not an X.509 certificate` that `$JAVA_HOME/jre/lib/security/cacerts` is the correct path.

 create file /etc/managed-wifi.config with the contents like so: